 The exam covers the basic concepts, techniques and best practices to employ when using Contentful.
 You’ll need to understand the benefits of using Contentful’s content-as-infrastructure approach, and how it compares to legacy CMSes.
 You’ll also be asked to describe the capabilities and integral components of Contentful.
 The exam includes terms used by Contentful—not because we want to confuse you with jargon, but because we need to be able to communicate and understand each other.

 The exam doesn’t test you on every single thing the documentation contains, but it covers the big areas, such as:

 APIs and SDKs

 If you are able to pass this, you are on a really good path to mastering Contentful!

 While I did pass the test without preparing, I would recommend using the resources provided in preparation.
 We offer a Contentful Certification study guide and a collection of self-paced courses.
 The study guide covers key Contentful technical concepts and best practices.
 The courses provide educational materials in a fun and engaging way.
 They include videos, interactive modules, annotated graphics and more.
 They have a lot of personality.
 The study guide is great, but the courses are more fun.
 Good job learning services team!

 The courses have content for three different types of users: content authors, content architects, and developers.

-You can browse the various courses that are available to you in the course catalog.
+You can browse the various courses that are available to you in the Learning Center.